fallen-icarus/cardano-loans/README.md

 concerned about the value of the collateral falling during the life of the loan, he could have asked for more collateral and/or asked for different collateral.
 The fact that cryptocurrency markets can be extremely volatile does not matter.
-Volatile assets also exist in TradFi (eg, small cap stocks, emerging market assets, etc), and this is exactly how TradFi manages the risk.
+Volatile assets also exist in TradFi (eg, small cap stocks, emerging market assets, etc), and this is one of methods TradFi uses to manages the risk.
 If the collateral ever falls too low, relative to the outstanding loan, **it is the lender's fault**.
 The borrower should not be punished because the lender didn't properly manage the risk of a long-term loan.

 Allowing borrowers and lenders to directly negotiate entirely eliminates the need for oracles.
 This dramatically minimizes the DApp's attack surface as well as makes the DeFi economy more independent.